clhperry/brown-data1030/README.md

 The dataset presents a time-series regression problem for predicting future CO2 emissions in Rwanda.
 Emission data is provided from 2019 to 2021.

+The installed packages and environment is stored at rwanda_co2.yaml.